 One of these territories in the northern region was called Mecklenburg-Schwerin.
 According to the available church and municipal records, ancestors of our branch of the Heiden family had lived in this area at least as far back as the mid-1700's.

-The Heidens and Rambows were primarily farm people.
-They came from tiny villages scattered a few miles apart in rural areas about 30 miles from the port town of Rostock on the Baltic Sea.
-The City of Güstrow was nearby and Teterow was the "county seat" town.
-Güstrow has a current population about 30,00 while Teterow which was closer to the Heidens has a population of around 8,500.
+The Heidens and Rambows were primarily farm people who lived in tiny villages scattered a few miles apart in an area about 30 miles from the port town of Rostock on the Baltic Sea.
+The main City of Güstrow was nearby and Teterow was the "county seat" town.
+Güstrow has a current population about 30,000 while Teterow which was closer to the Heidens has a population of around 8,500.

-August Heiden was from the village of Gross Wokern or Groß Wokern which now has about 1,100 residents.
+August Heiden grew up in the village of Gross Wokern or Groß Wokern which now has about 1,100 residents.
 Nearby villages such as Mamerow, Nienhagen, Neu Wokern and others are within a few miles or less of each other.
 It is easy to imagine villagers walking between towns to visit friends, relatives or prospective mates.
 There is little doubt that, in places this small, everyone knew everyone else at least to a certain extent.

 In the summer of 1996, I took a trip to the northern part of Germany to visit the area where our ancestor's lived.
 On the speed-limit-less autobahn, it took no time to travel from Rostock out to the area in question.
 It was easy to envision our relatives living there with very little having changed in the past century or so.